zsellera/openstint/docs/decoder-protocol.md

 This page describes how to get information out of the OpenStint decoder software.

-The decoder protocol costsis of one-way *text-based* messages over *ZeroMQ pub-sub* channel.
+The decoder protocol costsis of one-way *text-based* messages over a *ZeroMQ pub-sub* channel.
-* ZeroMQ makes sure messages are consumed as a single entity, in a fault-tolearant manner.
+* [ZeroMQ](https://zguide.zeromq.org/) makes sure messages are consumed as a single entity, in a fault-tolearant manner.
 There is no need for custom frame detection (ie. P3's `0x8D` or Cano's `\n`), ZeroMQ does this for us ("consumed as a single entity").
 There is also little to no need to worry about lost TCP connections, the ZeroMQ client reconnects when possible ("fault tolerant").
 Note, the pub-sub structure does not buffer messages though, meaning unseen messages are lost.
 * Messages are human-readable.
 Check out [example subscriber](../integrations/subscriber.py) for a quick demo.

 ## Protocol messages